-There is an immense breadth of jobs within the performing arts industry that require design and making skills.
-The skills and knowledge developed are suited for further study in product design, furniture design, interior architecture, retail design.
+There is an immense breadth of jobs within the Design and technology industry that require the skills you will learn.
+The skills and knowledge developed are suited for further study and careers in; Product design, Furniture design, Engineering, interior/Architecture, Retail design, Transport concepts, Construction, Desktop publishing, Game design plus many more.